finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 <a id="patchPortfolioDetails"></a>
 # **patchPortfolioDetails**
-> PortfolioDetails patchPortfolioDetails(scope, code, operation, effectiveAt)
+> PortfolioDetails patchPortfolioDetails(scope, code, operation).effectiveAt(effectiveAt).execute();

 [EARLY ACCESS] PatchPortfolioDetails: Patch portfolio details

 Create or update certain details for a particular transaction portfolio.
 The behaviour is defined by the JSON Patch specification.
 Note that not all elements of a transaction portfolio definition are  modifiable once it has been created due to the potential implications for data already stored.
 Currently supported properties are: SubHoldingKeys, BaseCurrency, AmortisationMethod

 ### Example
 ```java